Big Bend National Park: Black Peaks Formation (67–66 mya)

+Cretaceous-Paleogene (K-Pg) extinction event occurred around 66 mya, wiping out seventy percent of life on land, including all non-bird dinosaurs and pterosaurs, and 90 percent of ocean life.

-There are several hot springs in the park, including the springs in the Hot Springs Historic District.
-The main hot spring is simply called Hot Springs; it is also known as Bocadillas hot springs and Langford hot springs.
+The park has several hot springs, including the springs in the Hot Springs Historic District.
+The main hot spring is called Hot Springs; it is also known as Bocadillas Hot Springs and Langford Hot Springs.
 Hot Springs is on the National Register of Historic Places.
-The hot springs were the first major tourist attraction in the Big Bend area, before the national park was established.
+The hot springs were the first major tourist attraction in the Big Bend area before the national park was established.
 In 1909, J.O.
 Langford began developing the springs.
 There was a small stone soaking tub of local stone from the time before Langford's development was excavated at the site.
-A dugout shelter existed at the site that was renovated by the Langford family as a residence.
+A dugout shelter existed at the site that the Langford family renovated as a residence.
 The Langfords then constructed an adobe house, a stone bathhouse, and bathing shelters made of brushwood.
-Later in 1927 they rebuilt the bathhouse, and built a store and a motor court with seven attached cabins.
+Later in 1927 they rebuilt the bathhouse and built a store and a motor court with seven attached cabins.